mmmaurer/mmmaurer/README.md

 ### About Me
 - Pronouns: He/Him
 - Doctoral Researcher @ GESIS Leibniz Institut für Sozialwissenschaften
-- I have an MSc in Computational Linguistics @ Uni Stuttgart, my thesis was on automatic political scaling from politicians' tweets
+- I have an MSc in Computational Linguistics from the University of Stuttgart, my thesis was on automatic political scaling from politicians' tweets
 - Previously, I was a student researcher for the [SemChangeMWE](https://www.ims.uni-stuttgart.de/en/research/projects/semchangemwe/) project, looking into connections between the present-day degree of compositionality of noun compounds and the historical development of empirical properties.

 ### Research Interests